Need help with your Rear Window analysis? You’ve come to the right place!

 Lisa is then sent to the apartment to search for clues, finding Thorwald’s wife’s wedding ring.

-The businessman returns, however not before the police have arrived too in the nick of time.
-Lisa signals Jeff that she has found the ring by wiggling her finger, a sign that Thorwald interprets too, unfortunately.
+The businessman returns, however not before the police arrive too in the nick of time.
+Lisa signals to Jeff that she has found the ring by wiggling her finger, a sign that Thorwald interprets too, unfortunately.

 The businessman pays a visit to Jeff with the intention of killing him, pushing him out of a window.
 He survives, and the police manage to catch Thorwald.
 It ends with Jeff having two legs broken instead of one.